-Project 1 - 25%

-Project 2 - 25%

-Project 3 - 40%
+Project 1 - 25% Project 2 - 25% Project 3 - 30% Blender tutorials/review/test & participation - 20%

-Tutorials and Class participation - 10%

 Ken Kam will be grading the assignments and projects.

 Students' grades will be based on class attendance, class participation, the quality and punctuality of assignments, and your overall improvement.
 A more detailed grading rubric, for each project, will be provided during class time.
 Ken Kam will be grading the assignments and projects.
 This 3-credit-hour course expects an average of 9 hours of course-related activities per week.